Home / Blog / How to Use Vue Router: A Complete Tutorial

 export default router

-That’s it we have our own routes added to the application.
+That’s it!
+We have our own routes added to the application.

 How to use router params with Vue Router